menacit/virt_base_course/resources/lab/README.md

   - "**VG**": Usage of the "Add to favorites!" functionality

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.
-In addition to the report, all lab files that have been changed/created (configuration sets, Dockerfiles, scripts, screenshots, etc.) should be provided as a ZIP or GZIP archive.
+In addition to the report, all lab files that have been changed/created by the student (configuration sets, Dockerfiles, scripts, screenshots, etc.) should be provided as a ZIP or GZIP archive.

 Upload lab report and archive of changed files to
 %REPORT_TARGET%.